|Born||2 May 1948, Lurgan, Co Armagh|

 Mike's last match for Ireland v Scotland at Coatbridge in 1980 also produced a half century, a first innings 59, terminated by the leg spin of Dallas Moir, who was to have a successful four year spell with Derbyshire.
 He was never able to show his considerable leadership talents for Ireland, his career overlapping with those of O'Riordan, Goodwin and Monteith all of whom had long spells in charge.
 Perhaps this was a missed opportunity.
 Certainly he showed leadership as unofficial "senior pro" when Monteith was captain, the latter, while describing him as a "shop steward" being full of praise for the way in which he "would insist upon discipline and make sure players toed the line."

 His international career over, Mike, carried on at club level, with, as we have seen considerable success.
 In 1981 he played in the Holywood Centenary Match, scoring 72 for an Ireland XI against a powerful Holywood Select XI being out to West Indian batsman Everton Mattis.
-Eventually he had to retire in 1985, with back trouble.
+Eventually he had to retire in 1985, with back trouble, but will always be sure of a place in the cricket history of his two clubs and his country.

 Edward Liddle, December 2008